koltanl/arch-install/README.md

 ### Testing Changes
 1. Make script modifications
-2. Test in VM with test-installer.sh
+2. Test in VM with arch-deploy.sh
 3. Use --save/--restore for quick iteration
-4. Deploy with test-installer.sh -u
+4. Deploy with arch-deploy.sh -u

 ### Logs
 - Installation: /tmp/install.log
 - Deployment: Remote system logs via SSH

+### Package List Configuration
+- The package list is automatically included when you generate the ISO.
+The configuration is defined in `install/pkglist.json`, which specifies the packages to be installed during the deployment phase.

 ### Issues